reach-sh/reach-lang/docs/src/guide/invariants/index.md

 range: 27-31
 ```

-As we saw before, the verification engine is not able to ensure that the balance is sufficient for a transfer in the `{!rsh} api_`'s refund functionality.
+As we saw before, the verification engine is not able to ensure that the balance is sufficient for a transfer in the `{!rsh} API`'s refund functionality.

 ``` rsh
 load: /examples/point-of-sale/index-balinv.txt